 The IUCN (International Union for Conservation of Nature) classifies the civet in the Least Concern category of its Red List of Threatened Species.
-It says that the animal may be experiencing local declines due to hunting for fur and meat and capture for musk use, however.
+It says that the animal may be experiencing local declines due to hunting for fur and meat and capture for musk use.

 Human Use of Civet Musk

-19. Today civet musk is used primarily as a fixing agent for other scents in perfumes.
-The main chemical that gives the musk its odour and its pleasant scent when the secretion is highly diluted is civetone.
+27. Today civet musk is used primarily as a fixing agent for other scents in perfumes.
+The main chemical that gives the musk its odor and its pleasant scent when the secretion is highly diluted is civetone.

 Some people may have heard of civet coffee made from partly-digested coffee cherries that have passed through the animal's digestive tract.
-In this case the animal involved is the Asian palm civet, not the African civet.
+In this case the animal involved is the Asian palm civet (Nandinia binotata), not the African civet.
 Obtaining the desired product typically involves cruelty, as in the palm civet's African relative.

-28. A litter contains one to four cubs.
+37. A litter contains one to four cubs.
 The cubs have relatively mature features at birth compared to the young of many other mammals.
-They are completely furred, though they are mainly black in colour.
+They are completely furred, though they are mainly black in color.
 They are also able to crawl immediately after being born.

 The animals in the two "civet cat" videos were discovered when a farmer was clearing some land.
-Their mother had disappeared, so they were rescued.
-They are drinking highly diluted porridge in the video above.
+Their mother had disappeared, so the animals were rescued.
+In the video above, they are drinking highly diluted porridge (grain boiled in milk or water).

 Many facts about African civets need to be discovered or confirmed.
 For example, some sources say that the animals are good tree climbers while others say they are unable to climb trees.
 It's also said that the animals attack and eat venomous snakes without being harmed.
 It would be interesting to know the details about how the civet attacks the snake safely and whether this is a widespread practice.

-Another problem is that some observations of wild civet behaviour are quite old.
-That doesn't mean that they're wrong, but additional observations of the same behaviours would increase the likelihood that they are generally correct occurrences instead of only sometimes true.
+Another problem is that some observations of wild civet behavior are quite old.
+That doesn't mean that they're wrong, but additional observations of the same behaviors would increase the likelihood that they are generally correct occurrences instead of only sometimes true.
 Learning more about the engaging African civet could be both useful and enjoyable.